ASSERT-KTH/CodRep/README.md

 The competition is designed with the following principles:

 1. There is no specific background or skill requirements on program analysis to understand the data.
 2. The systems that use the competition data can be used beyond the competition itself.
-In particular, there potential usages in the field of automated program repair.
+In particular, there are potential usages in the field of automated program repair.

 To take part to the competition, you have to write a program which predicts where to insert a specific line into a source code file.
 In particular, we consider replacement insertions, where the new line replaces an old line, such as